What to Do If You Feel Trapped in Your Career

-7. Stay updated in your field – Stay abreast any new developments in your area of expertise, because you may discover new opportunities and new directions that could reignite your passion and make your career seem interesting and exciting again.
+7. Stay updated in your field.
+Stay abreast of any new developments in your area of expertise, because you may discover new opportunities and new directions that could reignite your passion and make your career seem interesting and exciting again.

-8. Start your own business – Running your own business requires learning a whole a whole new set of skills, which may offset the feelings of compromise and dissatisfaction with your career choice.
+8. Start your own business.
+Running your own business requires learning a whole new set of skills, which may offset the feelings of compromise and dissatisfaction with your career choice.
 In some ways, it is like going back to school again.
-Moreover, the autonomy of running your own business, gives you the ability to shift focus on the aspects of your career that you enjoy the most.
+Moreover, the autonomy of running your own business gives you the ability to shift focus on the aspects of your career that you enjoy the most.

 9. Consider changing careers.
 If all else fails, and you have the energy, resources, and support, consider changing careers.
 You could go back to school to develop a new specialty, you could teach others what you know in your area of expertise, or you could take the plunge and start capitalizing on your other ideas that are worth spreading and worth getting paid for!